 Frankfurt has several popular weekly farmers’ markets.
 Not only the locals but also visitors enjoy their visiting to those markets.
 Those former markets offer fresh regional products as well as some exotic food from across the globe.

 The well-known farmer market is at Konstablerwache in downtown Frankfurt.
 It is the Erzeugermarkt (Producers’ Market).
 With more than 50 stalls, it is the city’s biggest farmer market.
-TStalls offer not only fresh regional products but also organic food.
+Stalls offer not only fresh regional products but also organic food.
 Tourists should grab the chance to sample some regional specialties, for example, to try homemade apple wine from the nearby Wetterau, Odenwald, and Spessart regions.
-Or, buy some to take home.

 There are also other weekly markets in Frankfurt.
 For the opening time of those farmer markets, please visit here.